openhab/openhab-docs/_addons_bindings/zwave/doc/isurpass/dx1wl_0_0.md

 1-Binary Sensor Command Class: Compatible with 300 series
 2-Binary Sensor reports status of water or no water via Lifeline.
 3-When the sensor detects status change between water and no water, the device will be triggered.

-This group supports 5 nodes.
+Association group 2 supports 5 nodes.

 ### Group 3: Root Device group (Binary Sensor)